BioBoost/course-linux-essentials/docs/01_introduction_to_linux/README.md

 In the time that follows Linus wrote the basic components required for the operating system he wished to build just for fun:

-* One of his first experiments was to test the task-switching capabilities of the processor.
-He created two processes, one that would write the letter A and one that would write the letter B, and a timer that switched tasks.
+* a simple 386-assembly task-switcher ("it switched between two processes that printed AAAA... and BBBB... respectively by using the timer-interrupt")
-* a keyboard driver
+* a keyboard driver in assembler
+* serial drivers
+* a simple terminal program ("the same two processes... read and wrote to the console/serial lines")
+* started using C
+* harddisk driver ("seriously buggy")
-* a driver for text-mode VGA
+* a small filesystem
-* a driver for the serial line, to connect to the University network
-* Wanting to download files on his PC, Linus had to write a disk driver and a file system

 So, he now had task-switching, a file system, and device drivers.
 This is an operating system in its simplest form.
 This was the birth of Linux.
 But it wasn't yet named so.

 One subject that interested Linus on the newsgroups was the POSIX.
 POSIX stands for Portable Operating System Interface, and it is a set of standards to ensure compatibility between different Unix-like operating systems.

-Ari Lemmke, a member of the Helsinki University staff, informed Linus that the POSIX wasn't free online, and Linus wasn't in the position to pay for it.
+**Ari Lemmke**, a member of the Helsinki University staff, informed Linus that the POSIX wasn't free online, and Linus wasn't in the position to pay for it.
 However, Lemmke was also interested in kernels and operating systems.
 So, he decided to create a directory on the `ftp.funet.fi` server for Linus which he called `/pub/os/linux`.

 Linux was Linus's working name.
 He didn't want to use it for the operating system because he didn't want people to think he was so egomaniac to name it after himself.